What is a deed of variation, and can it reduce inheritance tax?

 No second chances

-Once a disposition has been varied (once the deed of variation has been signed) it cannot be varied again, there is no second bite of the cherry.
+Once a disposition has been varied (once the legal document has been signed) it cannot be varied again, there is no second bite of the cherry.

 It is therefore extremely important the deed is drafted correctly as it cannot be changed or rectified once signed.